-Ohio connection: Former Resident
+Ohio connection: Resident

-Rhodes scholar, Oxford University; Guggenheim fellow, 1931; Bollingen Prize for poetry, 1951; Russell Loines Prize for poetry, 1951; honored at Chicago Poetry Day, 1957; Brandeis University Creative Arts Award, 1958-59; Academy of American Poets fellow, 1962; National Book Award, 1964, for Selected Poems; National Endowment for the Arts award, 1967; Emerson-Thoreau Medal, American Academy of Arts and Sciences, 1968; Gold Medal, National Institute of Arts and Letters, 1973.
+Rhodes scholar, Oxford University; Guggenheim fellow, 1931; 1941 Bollingen Prize for New Criticism, 1951; Russell Loines Prize for poetry, 1951; honored at Chicago Poetry Day, 1957; Brandeis University Creative Arts Award, 1958-59; Academy of American Poets fellow, 1962; National Book Award, 1964, for Selected Poems; National Endowment for the Arts award, 1967; Emerson-Thoreau Medal, American Academy of Arts and Sciences, 1968; Gold Medal, National Institute of Arts and Letters, 1973.

 John Crowe Ransom.
 Learn more about one of the leading poets of his generation by linking to additional resources via Wikipedia.